 - how your child has coped with other transitions in his life

-- what things have helped your child cope with other transitions – for example, visual sequences, Social Stories™, transition stories, sensory supports, short movies and so on
+- what things have helped your child cope with other transitions – for example, visual supports, Social Stories™, transition stories, sensory supports, short movies and so on

 - how your child will be supported during the school day once he has made the transition.

-A good transition plan will help your child move successfully to the new school environment, accept new teachers and staff and cope with change throughout the day.
+A good transition plan helps your child move successfully to the new school environment, accept new teachers and staff, and cope with change throughout the day.